Logeshwaran123/evo-project/DESIGN.md

-# EVO Event Management App
+# EVO Event Booking App

 - EVO management is planned to be website through which people can able, book a slot to see concerts and other sort of events made over a space owned by them.
 So, they need a website to make the bookings done and send acknowledgement to the bookings portal.